MattGibney/OpenMud/DevelopmentBlog.md

 on grand adventures, epic quests, grind out skills or work together to acheive something entirelly new.

+## An update on development (Tuesday 10th August 2021)

+Development has certainly slowed somewhat over the past week or so, this isn't for lack of want however, I just have to juggle this project with both my day job and my family life.
+While development has been a little slower than I would like, I have had a good opportunity to think about the ptroject and about the architecture of the code.

+I spend a fair amount of time working on adding in the concept of screens.
+The general idea of this was to provide a way to handle serial user inputs for things like the login or registration screen.
+This has been somewhat sucessful, however I have now realised that I've painted myself into a bit of a corner with it.
+My general idea behind this project is that I would like to have the option of many different forms of user interface, not just the traditional telnet connection that MUDs are typically known for.
+My implementation of screens is a good solution for the telnet crowd, but it makes more modern UIs harder to build.

+In hindsight, the more modern clients are going to be directly responsible for managing the interface, they will interact with the server via JSON and handle the display themselves.
+The telnet system should be no different.
+I should move the screens to the telnet connection manger and treat it as an interface, just like I would everything else.
+That way, the actual game logic is simplified.
+I'll come up with a plan of attack for this approach over the coming days.

+Where I have found time for development, I've been working on test coverage.
+A side effect of switching to NX means that I lost the tests that I had already written.
+This turned out to not be so bad as I found some bugs that my tests validated, rather than catch and force me to fix.
+I will continue to work through in the background adding test coverage, once I hid a certain threshold, I will also enable a ithubAction to run tests on PRs and the main branches.

 ## Migration to NX (Sunday 1st August 2021)

 I have decided to migrate the application to use the NX.dev workspace